California drivers need to have liability insurance or an applicable alternative. If you don’t have insurance, it could spell trouble.

 California Penalty Assessment Fees

-As mentioned above, if you are caught driving without insurance in California, you will not only be fined, but you will also be subject to penalty assessment fees.
+If you are caught driving without liability insurance in California, you will be fined and subject to penalty assessment fees.
 You may be subject to the following penalty assessment fees, depending on your location and what local officials choose to apply:

 - California Penal Code 1464: A $10 fee for every $10 of your fine, or every part of $10.
 Thus, a $35 fine would be subject to a $40 penalty assessment fee.